segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 ### Reserved Names

 Google reserves certain event names, parameters, and user properties.
-Google silently drops any events that include these [reserved names](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference?client_type=gtag#reserved_names){:target="_blank"}.
-If you notice data not appearing in Google, please confirm you are not using a reserved name.
+Google silently drops any events that include [these reserved names](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference?client_type=gtag#reserved_names){:target="_blank"}.
+If you notice that your data isn't appearing in Google, please check that you're not using a reserved name.